scimma/archive-ingest/Readme.md

 select Kafaka metdata: topic, millisecond integer timestamp, and headers are stored.

-Stored headers always include an _id header.
-If an _id is absent, then housekeeping supplies a an _id header containing a UUID.
-If an _id header is supplied it is assumed to be a uuid supplied by HopSkotch software.
-These uuids are in binary.
+Massese pubished using hop client 1.8.0 or later proved a UUIS in the _id header.
+Thsi UUD is expose to the  end user.
+If an _id heder is absent, then housekeeping app supplies a UUID.

 How is the data stored?
 All of the above are packed into a [BSON formatted object] (https://bsonspec.org).
 Unlike JSON, BSON allows for the storage of binary blobs.
 The packaging is such that a single BSON object byte-stream represents a kafka message and its select metadata.
-Housekeeping stores the BSON object in AWS S3.
-AWS buckets in production are backed up.
+"Annotations" produced by the housekepeing app are stred in the bson for good measure.
+Wousekeeping stores the BSON object in AWS S3.
+The primary AWS bucket iw production are backed up by autoamtic AWS replication,

 Additionally, select data are stored in an AWS postgres database.
 Database information includes the UUID, millisecond timestamp, topic, internally generated serial number, bucket and key to the BSON object used in S3.
-The production postgres database is backed up.
+The production postgres database is backed up and snap-shotted.

 Headers and message payloads are stored only in the BSON object.
 Consequently, queries based on message or header contents